wavesjs/waves-ui/README.md

 The zoom values can be passed from any external source such as a slider or user interaction, this is just an implementation bases on vertical and horizontal dragging in a div.
 ###Demo

-To see the zoomer in action you can visit this demo [here](https://ircam-rnd.github.io/waveform-vis) And click+scroll for zooming and panning on the waveform.
+To see the zoomer in action you can visit this demo [here](https://ircam-rnd.github.io/waveform-vis) and click+scroll for zooming and panning on the waveform.
 ### Usage

 #### Creating a brush layer